Custom Tracking Domains

-Setting up a custom tracking host can improve deliverability
+Setting up a custom tracking host is optional, but can improve inboxing.

-In order to collect and report on your campaign's clicks, opens, and unsubscribes, BigMailer inserts tracking links into your email's HTML.
+In order to collect and report on your campaign's clicks, opens, and unsubscribes, BigMailer uses tracking links in your email's HTML.
 An example click tracking url appearing in an email looks like:

 https://bml.co/t/c/c59e81c5-1031-43a6-8fc2-b7c91bf170e9/01b3d124-91da-4ee0-9ff6-b4b9bf9b69a9